surajrath08/skin_cancer_classification/readme.txt

 	and "HAM10000_images_part_2" into one folder named "HAM10000_images"

 ## run the code by installing all the necessary packages included in the ipynb file

+## some model are pre-trained and weights are stores in the directory